HaydenMacDonald/hmdrmd/README.md

 ### Tidy Analysis

-Basic template for tidy data analysis.
-Outputs a pdf report with settings adjusted in a setup chunk.
+Basic template for tidy data analysis for educational or professional use.
+This R Markdown file outputs a pdf for reporting and communication of findings.

 The document is broken into sections, including:
 - Packages